Jason Munn: Style

 Munn's style is silk-screen poster art.
 He uses bold, geometric designs to create images that in a way represent the band, or the festival he is creating it for.
 His early work used a lot of found imagery or combined multiple pieces of abstract imagery to create something new.
 Munn rarely use abstract imagery now, but he does work with a lot of common objects, changing them in some way to get a different meaning from the objects and to relate them to the bands.
-His work usually consist of the same objects; records, cameo-style profiles/heads ,nature images, television, telephones.
+His work usually consist of the same objects; records, cameo-style profiles/heads, nature images, television, telephones.
 Munn uses these same objects to create continuity in his artwork.

 Posters and clients

-His posters have become regular fixtures at poster conventions like Flatstock, but more so at the merchandise stalls for Indie-Rock bands making their way across the country in a tour bus.
-They are no longer used to advertise concerts but have become a way for bands he wanted to start a band so he could make his own posters for his rock band, most of which are fighting sagging album sales, to offer their fans something extra.
+His posters have become regular fixtures at poster conventions like Flatstock.
 Some of his most loyal clients include: Alamo Drafthouse Cinema, Andrew Bird, The Books Chronicle Books, Criterion Collection, Death Cab For Cutie, Flight Of The Conchords, Insound Levi's, Mark Kozelek, Modest Mouse, The National New York Times Magazine, Noise Pop Festival Patagonia, San Francisco Museum of Modern Art, Sonic Youth, and Wired.